In completing the Senior Capstone, students should:

 Senior Capstones receiving Distinction are usually marked by originality and outstanding scientific writing, analysis, organization and flow of discussion, and use of primary literature.
-The results of your ETS exam are a pre-requisite to earning distinction on your senior capstone.
-Distinction is rewarded when your work is judged to be of “A” quality on all the essays and the ETS exam is completed satisfactorily.
+Distinction is awarded when your work is judged to be of “A” quality.
+The minireview will be assessed on the following criteria:

 The seminar series is an important part of our departmental emphasis on the process of science.
 Just as you have learned about the process of science by reading research papers in classes, you will also learn about how science works by attending seminars.

 Seminars are a common means for communicating scientific information, and being comfortable with this format is an important skill for biologists.

 The seminar series is also an important opportunity for both students and faculty to interact with scientists from other institutions.

 What sort of information is presented in a seminar?

 In a typical research seminar, the speaker will present findings and ideas that are not yet published.
 Thus, the content in a research seminar may be less polished or less finished than the final product that is printed in a peer-reviewed journal.